macka1000/OpenSkin-Designer/README.md

 * Text-preview: using lcd.ttf if declared font is not found
 * Added VTi-Fonts
 * Converter bug fixes: 'TimeshiftService' added to prevent a exception in 'Timeshiftstate'
-* Converter bug fixes: 'ExtEvent' added to prevent a exception in some screens
-* Bug fix in 3.2.0.0: fixed a exception when creating a wrong path
-* Bug fix in 3.2.0.0: fixed a exception when searching for a path instead a file
 * Corrected xhdpicon.png for building in visual studio